fanyangxyz/pokemon-python/README.md

 # Pokémon Color Palette Swapping

-An implementation of the optimal Pokémon color palette swapping algorithm, based on research for automatically transferring color schemes between any Pokémon images.
+An implementation of optimal color palette swapping for images, designed for transferring color schemes between Pokémon or any other images.

 ## Overview

 This project implements an automatic color palette extraction and swapping system that can:
-- Extract color palettes from Pokémon images using Blind Color Separation
+- Extract dominant color palettes from images using k-means clustering
-- Apply any extracted palette to any Pokémon image
+- Apply any extracted palette to any image
-- Find the optimal palette color matching using perceptual loss and image space distance
+- Find the optimal palette color matching using perceptual distance and image space comparison
+- Visualize palette extraction and matching results

 ## Algorithm

 The algorithm consists of several key components:

-1. **Palette Extraction**: Uses a modified Blind Color Separation approach with gradient descent optimization to extract K dominant colors from an image
+1. **Palette Extraction**: Uses k-means clustering to extract K dominant colors from an image, with hard assignment for crisp color boundaries

 2. **Dense Color Transformation Space**: Generates variations of images using HSV color shifts (Hue, Saturation, Value) to create a robust color transformation space

+3. **Perceptual Features**:
+   - **CPU mode** (default): Uses lightweight features (color histograms, spatial statistics, edge features) for fast processing
-3. **Perceptual Distance**: Uses pretrained VGG16 network to compute deep feature-based distance between images, capturing perceptual similarity better than RGB distance
+   - **GPU mode**: Uses pretrained VGG16 network for deep feature-based distance

 4. **Hausdorff Distance**: Measures distance between image transformation spaces to find color-invariant geometric similarity